Music&New: History

 MUSIC & NEW is Next Entertainment World's music content distribution division.
 It started to run its music production and management business in 2012.
-At now, MUSIC & NEW is focusing on investment and distribution of established / new / potential artists' music and producing divers content through OSMU.
+At now, MUSIC & NEW is focusing on investment and distribution of established potential artists' music and producing divers content through OSMU.
 In 2012, the company hosted the "i am a musician" project with Soribada, which is a project seeking to find new composers.
 In the first half year of 2016, MUSIC & NEW was ranked 1st in Production company and 4th in Distribution company in gaon chart Korea.
 Moreover, Music & New will strengthen its position as a global company.
 Through partnerships with international labels, MUSIC & NEW will provide a new vision for music distribution services.